vxgmichel/aioconsole/README.md

 ----------------------------

 The [example directory] includes a [slightly modified version] of the [echo server from the asyncio documentation].
-It runs an echo server on port 8888 but doesn't print anything and save the received message in `loop.history` instead.
+It runs an echo server on port 8888 but doesn't print anything and save the received messages in `loop.history` instead.

 It runs fine without any `apython` related stuff: